Publishing Your Recipes

 sudo mv cook /usr/local/bin/

-- name: Convert recipes to markdown
+- name: Convert and deploy

 run: |

-mkdir -p content/recipes
+mkdir -p content/recipes static/recipes

 for recipe in recipes-source/*.cook; do